|

 seeing himself and family placed in easy circumstances.
 The

-voters of the village have honored themselves by electing him a
+voters of the village have honored themselves by electing him a member

-Since the above was in type Mr. King has crossed over
+Since the above was in type Mr. King has crossed over the dividing

 W. H. CLEARY